OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning

 \section{Experiment Setup}

-\paragraph{Benchmark and Evaluation Protocol} We evaluate \ours on five benchmarks: three newly collected datasets and two widely used ones.
-Specifically, the newly collected datasets include 500 Wikipedia QA examples, 500 scientific research questions, and 1,000 medical QA examples.
-These datasets are consistent with the training data source and are used to assess the model's in-domain performance.
-Additionally, we validate \ours on two popular reward model benchmark datasets, RewardBench~\cite{lambert2024rewardbench} and PandaLM~\cite{pandalm2024}, to assess the out-of-domain performance.
-For all datasets, we report the average accuracy on the test sets.
+\header{Benchmarks} We evaluate \ours on three newly collected datasets and two widely-used benchmarks.
+The three new datasets include (i) 500 Wikipedia QA examples, (ii) 500 scientific research questions, and (iii) 1,000 medical QA examples, respectively.
+These datasets are consistent with the training data source, assessing RMs' in-domain performance.
+Additionally, we validate \ours on RewardBench~\cite{lambert2024rewardbench} and PandaLM~\cite{pandalm2024}, validating RMs' out-of-domain performance.
+We report the average accuracy on the test sets.